isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-spray-paint-from-chipping-off-metal/index.md

 ###  ii.
 Fading and Aging

 Fading occurs when the original finish coat color tends to lose its impressiveness or attractiveness due to the loss of color pigments.
-The paint layer tends to fade when exposed to external factors such as UV
-- rays, which break and disintegrate paint color pigments, thus leading to fading.
+The paint layer tends to fade when exposed to external factors such as UV-rays, which break and disintegrate paint color pigments, thus leading to fading.
 On the other hand, aging results from the weakening of the paint chemical structure that leads to the breakdown of molecular bonds within the paint layer.

 Then, aged paint chips, scuff, peel, and even flake with time if not attend.
-To curb fading problems, you should select finish paint that contains UV
-- ray blockers and resistant to fading agents such as molds and mildew.
-More so, seal your painted metal to boost the aging period and block fading agents from direct contact. > See Also: > [Paint Roller for Popcorn Ceiling](https://pestpolicy.com/best
+To curb fading problems, you should select finish paint that contains UV-ray blockers and resistant to fading agents such as molds and mildew.
+More so, seal your painted metal to boost the aging period and block fading agents from direct contact. > See Also: > [Paint Roller for Popcorn Ceiling](https://pestpolicy.com/best-paint-roller-for-popcorn-ceiling/)
-- paint
-- roller
-- for
-- popcorn
-- ceiling/)

 ##  Conclusion

 On how to keep spray paint from chipping off metal, you begin by selecting tools and materials required, inspect the suspect the painted surface, and clean the metal surface before sanding and polishing to attain a smooth finish.
 Besides, you will select, prepare, and apply the primer as a way of boosting base coat stickiness action and reducing subsequent chipping occurrences.

 Finally, select, prepare and apply the paint finish before sealing the final paint layer as a way of blocking the chipping agents from direct action.